laravel/docs/events.md

 <a name="queuable-anonymous-event-listeners"></a>
 #### Queueable Anonymous Event Listeners

-When registering closure based event listeners manually, you may wrap the listener closure within the `Illuminate\Events\queueable` function to instruct Laravel to execute the listener using the [queue](/docs/{{version}}/queues):
+When registering closure based event listeners, you may wrap the listener closure within the `Illuminate\Events\queueable` function to instruct Laravel to execute the listener using the [queue](/docs/{{version}}/queues):

     use App\Events\PodcastProcessed;
     use function Illuminate\Events\queueable;
     use Illuminate\Support\Facades\Event;

     /**
-     * Register any other events for your application.
+     * Bootstrap any application services.
      */
     public function boot(): void
     {